4GeeksAcademy/css-tutorial-exercises-course/exercises/04-Class-Selector/README.md

 # `04` Class Selector

-There are many ways to select HTML elements to apply styles to them, so far we have only use the `tag` selector, lets talk about the `.class` selector:
+There are many ways to select HTML elements to apply styles to them, so far we have only used the `tag` selector, so let's talk about the `.class` selector:

 ## `.class` Selector

-It is the most popular css selector, you will probably use it every 5 minutes.
+It is the most popular CSS selector, you will probably use it every 5 minutes.

 Use the class property of the HTML element to select it.
 Styling rules will apply to all elements with the same class value